lawrennd/old_talks/_ml/includes/ml-deployment-challenge.md

 \notes{To extend the USB stick analogy further, how would we deploy that code if we thought it was likely to evolve in production?
-This is what datadoes.
+This is what data does.
 We cannot assume that the conditions under which we trained our model will be retained as we move forward, indeed the only constant we have is change.}